Sweating It Out: Exercise And Addiction Recovery

 Strength Training

-Cardio exercises like walking and running get most of the attention, but lifting a few weights also has recovery benefits.
+Lifting weights also has recovery benefits.
 Many recovering addicts suffer from insomnia, as they are unable to sleep without using.
 Weight training or bodyweight exercises like push-ups can help reboot the body’s sleep cycle over time.
+Some treatment centers have even more strength training options, such as obstacle courses, rock climbing walls, and rope courses to help build strength and resilience.

 Team Sports

-Throwing the pigskin or shooting some hoops with like-minded friends provides more than a good workout.
-The camaraderie built playing casual team games can be a crucial piece to long-term recovery.
-Forming new relationships that don’t revolve around drinking or using drugs helps recovering addicts feel integrated back into society.
+The camaraderie built playing team sports can be a crucial piece to long-term recovery.
+Forming new relationships that don’t revolve around drinking or using drugs helps those in recovery smoothly integrate back into society.

 Last Updated: